luminositylab/KIP-Backend/README.md

 # KIP-Backend
 All of the code that runs on the raspberry pi and arduino on the robot.
-We're adding more code shortly.